-At some point, the story intertwined with that of another French-Canadian war hero by the name of Bon Jean.
-The tales of Bon Jean and Fabian Fournier combined to take their place in American folklore under the name Paul Bunyan [source: Browning].
+At some point, Bunyan's story became intertwined with that of another French Canadian war hero by the name of Bon Jean.
+The tales of Bon Jean and Fabian Fournier combined to create one ferocious, athletic, intelligent lumberjack by the name of Paul Bunyan, with "Bunyan" believed to be a melding of "Bon Jean" [source: Browning].

 As the 19th century drew to a close, Paul Bunyan tales appeared to have spread to every logging camp in North America.
 And with every retelling of the tales, the lumberjacks greatly embellished them.
 Yet despite the popularity of Paul Bunyan among the lumberjacking community, the general public knew nothing of old Saginaw Joe [source: Chamberlain].